Zinc: Benefits, Deficiency, Side Effects, and Sources

 - Kale, spinach, mushrooms, and peas are vegetarian zinc sources.
 If you’re looking for a low-calorie diet, these are must-haves.

 - Zinc-rich fruits include cantaloupes, blueberries, peaches, and guavas.
-Pomegranates and kiwi fruits also provide a decent amount of zinc along with other minerals.
+Pomegranates and kiwi fruits also provide a decent amount of it along with other minerals.

 - Adding legumes like lentils, beans, pulses, and chickpeas to the daily diet can be really beneficial.
 Hummus and sesame seeds are also highly zinc-packed sources, especially for vegans.

-Cases of zinc toxicity or irrationally high amounts of it in the body are relatively rare.
-However, zinc deficiency is a global health issue with over 2 billion people suffering from it.
+Cases of toxicity or irrationally high amounts of it in the body are relatively rare.
+However, its deficiency is a global health issue with over 2 billion people suffering from it.

 Zinc is present in trace amounts in the blood which is why its deficiency is difficult to detect without a blood test.
 It is vital to know what your body is lacking so that adequate measures and supplements can be taken.